Tyrrrz/Contextual/Readme.md

 }
 ```

-In order to be consumed, your context class must also provide a parameterless constructor.
+Note, that in order to be consumed, your context class must also provide a parameterless constructor, which is a rule enforced by the generic constraints.
 That constructor is invoked to create a fallback instance of the context, when none has been explicitly provided.
-This also means that calling `Context.Use<T>()` is guaranteed to always return a valid, non-null instance of the context.
+This, in turn, means that calling `Context.Use<T>()` is always guaranteed to return a valid, non-null instance of the context, even if it hasn't been provided.

-Provided contexts are arranged on a stack, with the nearest instance being the one returned to the caller:
+Provided contexts are grouped by type and arranged in a stack.
+When you call `Context.Use<T>()`, you get the nearest available instance:

 ```csharp
 using (Context.Provide(new MyContext("foo")))